 If you are on the sex offender registry, chances are good that you’ll have trouble getting a job in the future, and you might even lose the one you already have.
 There is also the prospect of spending time in jail and/or paying thousands in fines.
 Get an experienced Houston sex crimes defense attorney to represent you or call a Houston indecent exposure lawyer.

 Call the offices of top-rated Houston criminal defense attorney Mary E. Conn Law immediately.
 With more than 30 years of successful experience in sex crimes defense, Mary E. Conn has earned the highest possible ratings by clients and peers in the legal community.
+Read more about lightning link casino free coins link.
 She is among the most successful and high profile defense attorneys in the city, and has saved innumerable clients from the worst consequences that can come from a sex crime conviction.
 Any delay in obtaining counsel can harm your case, so don’t wait.
 If you or a loved one has been charged with a sexual offense such as public lewdness, call Mary E. Conn Law for your free consultation.

 Sex crime allegations are increasing during COVID-19 and Mary Conn is here to defend your rights!
 Don’t take a chance with your future, Contact Us Now!